dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

-# Interactive fanout visualizer (tree push + control-plane gossip)
+# Making a leap toward large-scale P2P broadcasting with Fanout Trees

 *February 2, 2026*

-When a topic grows from 20 peers to 20,000 peers, the failure mode is rarely “the publisher is too slow”.

-It is almost always **network overhead**:
-- too much control traffic (membership, subscribe announcements, retries), and
-- too much redundant forwarding (messages bouncing across many links even after deduplication).
+Sending a message to 20 peers is easy.

+Sending it to 20,000 peers is where things get weird.
+Not because the payload is large, but because the network starts spending more effort on:
+- learning who is interested,
+- keeping that membership fresh under churn, and
+- forwarding the same content over and over across the overlay.

-In Peerbit we started calling one common symptom **“subscribe gossip exploding”**.
-The exact mechanics vary by protocol, but the pattern is the same: as the audience grows, the amount of “who is interested in what?” traffic grows faster than the useful payload.
+In Peerbit we started calling one common symptom **subscribe gossip exploding**.
+Different systems get there in different ways, but the smell is the same: the amount of "who is subscribed to what?" traffic grows faster than the useful payload.

-This post introduces a small interactive sandbox that helps build intuition for why that happens, and why scalable broadcast systems usually split the work into two layers:

-- a **control-plane** (join / discovery / capacity announcements), and
+This post is a more human tour of a new Peerbit network protocol we have been building: **Fanout Trees**.

+It is informed by classic work like Epidemic Broadcast Trees (Plumtree style) [1], HyParView [2], and modern pubsub practice like libp2p Gossipsub [3].
+If your mental model is more "Netflix/Twitch CDN trees" or "Tor-style overlays", that is fine too.
+Fanout Trees live in the same design space of making large distribution networks behave politely under real constraints.

+The idea is simple:
-- a **data-plane** (actual message delivery with bounded per-node fanout).
+- keep delivery costs bounded per node (economic), and
+- make the overlay form and heal without requiring global membership knowledge (scalable).

+Below are two interactive sandboxes.
+One focuses on delivery (where the bytes go).
+The other focuses on topology formation (how the network connects in the first place).

+## Demo 1: Economic broadcast delivery

+Fanout Trees try to behave like a broadcast tree: each node forwards to a bounded number of children.
+If the tree is healthy, one publish is close to **N - 1** payload transmissions, roughly one per subscriber.

-## Try it
+### Try it

-This is a small browser-friendly sandbox that runs the **real code paths**:
+This sandbox runs **the real Peerbit code paths**:

-- `@peerbit/pubsub` (`TopicControlPlane`)
+- `@peerbit/pubsub` (Fanout Trees and control traffic)
-- `@peerbit/stream` (routing + connection handling)
+- `@peerbit/stream` (routing and connection handling)
-- over an **in-memory libp2p shim** (no sockets)
+- over an in-memory libp2p shim (no sockets)

+We skip expensive crypto verification so you can run hundreds or thousands of nodes locally, including in the browser.

 How to use it:
 1. Click a node to pick the **writer** (it turns red).